paulaj/HERoesInSTEM/readme.md

 Once you sign up, you'll be logged in.
 If this isn't the live server, you should go to /seed so that there will be tags and heroes in the database

-I ran out of time to do the controllers and verification T.T Hope you enjoy it anyway!
+I ran out of time to do the controllers and text input isn't verified yet so don't be evil.
+Hope you enjoy it anyway!

 ## Other code